Xrey995/ai-rapi/README_EN.md

 ### 📐 Universal Prompt Template

-Use this structure as a base.
+Use this structure as your base.
 Replace `<...>` with your content; optional blocks can be removed.

 ```
 ════════════════════════════════